git/git.github.io/Mentoring-Program-Guide.md

 And it's not limited to the first time you participate.
 The more you participate, the more benefits you will reap.
-Participating as a mentor or a co-mentor after you have been mentored or becoming a regular contributor will also reflect very well on you and increase a number of benefits you get.
+Participating as a mentor or a co-mentor after you have been mentored, or becoming a regular contributor, will also reflect very well on you and increase a number of benefits you get.
+It's also relatively easy, as you have already overcome the most difficult parts.

 ### Career boost